lukebarone/lukebarone.github.io/index.md

 ===
 <dl>
     <dt>Ansible</dt>
-    <dd>Playbooks are essential for setting up infrastructure quickly!
+    <dd><p>Playbooks are essential for setting up infrastructure quickly!
 I love being able to test out and roll out configuration changes in a safe, reliable manner.
 Add in `git`, and you can roll back anytime!
-5 stars!</dd>
+5 stars!</p></dd>
     <dt>Python3</dt>
     <dd><p>Although I am only learning at this point, this has been a great tool for automation where scripts in Bash simply won't work.
 I have scripts to scrape info from many status-checking websites; I have scripts that interact with network equipment over SSH that won't access shell scripts or SSH Keys.
 Add in the amazing projects based on it, and you'll fall in love with it too!</p><p>All my repositories with Python Scripts will be checked against <a href="http://pep8online.com/">PEP Online</a> before being committed to Master</p></dd>
     <dt>Bash Scripting</dt>